 A CoE is usually comprised of a small group of experts that define and monitor standards, and develop programs across the enterprise.
 There are mainly four key elements that you need to take consideration when it comes to enabling CoE to support an IA program.

 First of all, the operating model.
-There is still a lot of debate about the right operating model for RPA and there is a very simple reason for that: The use of RPA technology does not required deep technical and programing skills.
+There is still a lot of debate about the right operating model for RPA and there is a very simple reason for that: The use of RPA technology does not require deep technical and programming skills.
 Actually, many RPA developers have no IT background.
-Therefore, the question about whether the RPA CoE should report to or not to IT is answered differently organization by organization.
+Therefore, the question about whether or not the RPA CoE should report to IT is answered differently organization by organization.

-Another interesting debate is taking place.
+Another interesting debate is WHERE.
 More than one third of the companies have built CoE´s in the business units but also with a central IT team within the CIO office.
-There are at least 3 different CoE operating models and none is perfect.
-The Good new is …. there are process frameworks and new tools to evaluate what operating model better fits the needs of an organization.
+There are numerous CoE operating models and none is perfect.
+The good news is there are process frameworks and new tools to evaluate what operating model best fits the needs of an organization.
 Let´s keep in mind that RPA and Hyperautomation are not a destination but a journey.
 Therefore, selecting one CoE model to start with and then shifting to a new one is definitely an option.

-This is the preferred model in the business units as these units don´t compete with other priorities outside the function.
+This is the preferred model in the business units as these units don’t compete with other priorities outside the function.
 Furthermore, the process to discover a large number of automation candidates is more efficient.
 However, there are natural disadvantages such as selecting different RPA Software Vendors and setting different development frameworks.
-Also, there´s limited best practices sharing in this type of CoE model.
+Also, there is limited best practices sharing in this type of CoE model.
 This model has been adopted by almost 20% of the organizations and we see a steady state trend.

-This CoE model seems to become the most popular model among all three.
-More than 40% of the organizations have adopted this model also called Co-federated.
+Often referred called Co-federated, this CoE model has become the most popular model with over 40% of organizations having adopted it.
 According to our research this model seems to have a correlation with the adoption of RPA across the enterprise.
 This has also triggered pilots for what is called Citizen Development which means assigning attended BOT licenses to certain users outside the RPA CoE so they can create their own automations.
 Also, there is less competition of priorities compared to the central model.
 This model has a number of possible variants.
-For example, many enterprises using a hybrid model allow for low and medium complexity automations to take place outside the core CoE, but software selection, complex automations and emerging technologies such as Machine Learning and Process Mining remain with the Central Govern body.
+For example, many enterprises using a hybrid model allow for low and medium complexity automations to take place outside the core CoE, but software selection, complex automations and emerging technologies such as Machine Learning and Process Mining remain with the Central team.

-Then “people”, first of all, RPA jobs are not just for IT professionals, every role related to enterprise processes (execution, supervision, analysis, owner) has the opportunity to champion the automation possibilities.
-A CoE team normally consists of RPA developer, Solution Architect, business analyst, a controller, change manager, and RPA champion.
+RPA jobs are not just for IT professionals, every role related to enterprise processes (execution, supervision, analysis, owner) has the opportunity to champion the automation possibilities.
+A CoE team normally consists of RPA developers, solution architects, business analysts, a controller, a change manager, and an RPA champion.
 In order to scale automation programs, we recommend building your own RPA operating model.

 After a successful RPA pilot, many organizations struggle to define a path forward.
 Establishing an RPA/IA Center of Excellence can help you formulate what level of resources to mobilize, what level of benefits to expect and also what pitfalls to avoid or best practices to implement.
 It ultimately enables a sustained rollout of your enterprise-wide automation program.